 Vital records (birth, marriage, and death records) often list the place of residence.

->

-> Vertical files are commonly found in libraries and historical or genealogical societies.
+Vertical files are commonly found in libraries, archives, and historical or genealogical societies.
 These vertical files, filled with family papers, newspaper clippings, and other miscellanea, can be a valuable tool in your search for your ancestor’s home.

->

-> Building permits were commonplace after 1900.
+Building permits were commonplace after 1900.
 A building permit can help to identify the location and type of dwelling your ancestor owned.

 Look at the architectural style of the house to help place it in a particular time period.
 Keep in mind that major renovations may have altered the original style of the house.